 Our continued success depends upon our ability to protect our core technology and intellectual property.
-We therefore have an extensive program devoted resources to seeking patent protection for our inventions and discoveries that we believe will provide us with competitive advantages.
+We therefore have an extensive program devoting resources to seeking patent protection for our inventions and discoveries that we believe will provide us with competitive advantages.
 Our patents and applications principally cover various aspects of optical measurement systems and methods, integrated process control implementation concepts, and optical, opto-mechanical and mechanical design.
-In addition, our patents and applications cover various aspects of X-ray based measurement systems and methods, including process control implementation.
+In addition, our patents and applications cover various aspects of X-ray based measurement systems and methods, including process control implementation concepts, X-ray energy sources, electron optics and detection, vacuum systems and equipment integration.
+With the acquisition of ancosys GmbH in January 2022, our patents and applications portfolio also include aspects of Chemical metrology.
 To protect our proprietary rights, we also rely on a combination of copyrights, trademarks, trade secret laws, contractual provisions (e.g. confidentiality agreements) and licenses.
 Our copyrights include software copyrights.
-We constantly seek to control access to, and distribution of our proprietary information, such as our proprietary rights agreements with our employees, consultants and business partners, and we control access to and distribution of our proprietary information.
+We constantly seek to control access to, and distribution of our proprietary information, such as our proprietary algorithms.
+We enter into confidentiality and proprietary rights agreements with our employees, consultants and business partners, and we control access to and distribution of our proprietary information.